adamwhitlock1/adamwhitlock1/README.md

 - 🔭  I’m currently working on [cliplo](https://github.com/adamwhitlock1/cliplo-quasar)

-- 👨‍ 💻 Come of my projects are available at [https://codestuff.io/](https://codestuff.io/)
+- 👨‍ Some of my projects are available at [https://codestuff.io/](https://codestuff.io/)

 - 💬  Ask me about **Ask me about Vue, Tailwind, Wordpress, PHP, Node, or Beer.**